streamlit/docs/content/streamlit-cloud/get-started/manage-your-app.md

 ### App settings

-The app settings let you [manage viewers of your apps](/streamlit-cloud/get-started/share-your-app#adding-viewers-from-your-dashboard) and [secrets of your apps](/streamlit-cloud/get-started/deploy-an-app/connect-to-data-sources/secrets-management).
+The app settings let you [pick a custom subdomain for your app](/streamlit-cloud/get-started/deploy-an-app#your-app-url), [manage viewers of your apps](/streamlit-cloud/get-started/share-your-app#adding-viewers-from-your-dashboard) and [secrets of your apps](/streamlit-cloud/get-started/deploy-an-app/connect-to-data-sources/secrets-management).
 Click on the links to lean more about these features.

 ## Manage apps in GitHub